zola-man/zola-man/README.md

-# Zelalem - Network & Cybersecurity Pre-Sales Engineer, Aspiring Researcher
+# Zelalem - Network & Cybersecurity Pre-Sales Engineer, Aspiring Researcher, Cyber Enthusiast

 Hi!
 I'm Zelalem, a recent graduate from Addis Ababa Science and Technology University with a Bachelor's degree in Electrical and Computer Engineering (Electronic Communication Focus).
 Currently, I'm pursuing a Master's degree in the same field, awarded the opportunity to continue my studies after demonstrating exceptional performance in my undergraduate years.